pyrotek45/avon/tutorial/FEATURES.md

 | `to_float` | 1 | Convert to float | `to_float "3.14"` -> `3.14` |
 | `to_bool` | 1 | Convert to boolean | `to_bool "yes"` -> `true` |

+Type conversions are explicit.
+None of that "let me guess what type you meant" sorcery.

 ### Formatting Functions

 Avon provides a comprehensive suite of 15 formatting functions for various data types: